As a sales professional, it’s incredibly important to understand how your customers feel about working with you. A bold claim, we know.

 Now comes the real fun.
 What do you do with all of this incoming data?

 When a customer gives you a neutral response, again, thank them for taking the time to answer your survey.
 Now ask them to tell you, “Why?”.
-There is an opportunity to turn neutrals into promoters by engaging them around their feedback.
+There is an opportunity to turn neutrals into promoters by engaging them in their feedback.

-Another interesting question to ask these customers is, “What would it take to raise our score by one point?”
+Even further, another interesting question to ask these customers is, “What would it take to raise our score by one point?”
 The feedback you gain from this segment of your customer base can be the difference between having a robust network of referrers or a long list of missed opportunities.